 On Your Side: Opioid prevention resources and information for parents

 BIRMINGHAM, Ala.
-(WBRC) - The following information was provided by Be Smart Don’t Start.
+(WBRC) - The following information was provided by Be Smart Don’t Start, a youth opioid prevention initiative from The Alabama Department of Child Abuse and Neglect Prevention/Children’s Trust Fund of Alabama and Fowler Davis 4 Change.

 Research has shown that adolescents and teens who have been prescribed opioids prior to graduating high school are 33% more likely to misuse prescription opioids beyond high school.